 Who can make a complaint?

-• Someone acting on behalf of the service user with their consent
+- someone acting on behalf of a resident or service user (with their written consent)

 What can I complain about?

-• If we have failed to follow our policies or procedures
+- JRHT has failed to follow our own policies or procedures

-• If we have failed to follow Care Quality Commission regulations or other legal obligations
+- JRHT has failed to follow Care Quality Commission (CQC) regulations or other legal obligations

 Can I get help to make a complaint?

-You can ask a friend or relative, a local Councillor or an MP to speak to us on your behalf.
-If you prefer, we can also put you in contact with an independent organisation or a voluntary agency.
-If you want to complain in person but have a disability that prevents you from doing so, we can arrange a visit to gather the details of your complaint, or can telephone you to talk about the best way we can help you make your complaint.
+You can ask a friend or relative, an advocate, a support agency, a local Councillor or an MP to speak to us on your behalf.
+If you want to complain in person but have a disability that prevents you from doing so, we can arrange a visit to gather the details of your complaint or can telephone you to talk about the best way we can help you make your complaint.

 What can I expect when I make a complaint?